 Add 20 µL 0.1% (v/v) NP-40 to the wells with a multichannel pipet and incubate at room temperature for 10 minutes.
 Wash the cells using the same procedure as described above (step 4.2).

-Alternatively, when appropriate, apply an antigen retrieval protocol, e.g. add 20 µL 1% SDS to the wells with a multichannel pipet.
+Alternatively, when appropriate, apply an antigen retrieval protocol, e.g. add 80 μL 10 mM glycine at pH 7.2 and incubate for 10 minutes at room temperature.
+Aspirate the glycine solution using a plate washer by placing on the plate washer and selecting the aspiration protocol.
+See notes in 2.1 and 4.2 if a plate washer is not available.
+Add 20 µL 1% SDS to the wells with a multichannel pipet.
 Incubate at room temperature for 5 minutes and wash according to the same procedure described above (step 4.2).

 Blocking

-Add 15 µL 1% (w/v) BSA in PBS to the wells using a Multidrop or a multichannel pipet.
-Incubate at room temperature for 1 hour or overnight at 4 °C.
+Add 15 µL 1% (w/v) bovine serum albumin (BSA) in PBS to the wells using a bulk reagent dispenser or a multichannel pipet.
+Incubate the plate at room temperature for 1 hour or overnight at 4 °C with an aluminum foil plate seal.

 Primary antibody

-Aspirate the blocking solution using a plate washer.
+Aspirate the blocking solution using a plate washer by placing on the plate washer and selecting the aspiration protocol.
+See notes in 2.1 and 4.2 if a plate washer is not available.

-Add 10 µL primary antibody diluted accordingly in 1% (w/v) BSA in PBS to the wells.
-Incubate at room temperature for 1 hour or overnight at 4 °C.
+Add 10 µL primary antibody diluted accordingly in 1% (w/v) BSA in PBS to the wells using a multichannel pipet.
+Incubate the plate at room temperature for 1 hour or overnight at 4 °C with an aluminum foil plate seal.

 Secondary antibody